chinchalinchin/elara/src/source/02_research/00_palindromes.rst

     3. Comprehension Clause: ∀ ⲁ ∈ Σ, ∀ s ∈ S: ⲁs ∈ S
     4. Uniqueness Clause: ∀ ⲁ, ⲃ, ⲅ, ⲇ ∈ Σ: (ⲁⲃ = ⲅⲇ) → ((ⲁ = ⲅ) ∧ (ⲃ = ⲇ))

 The first clause is the basis step of induction which states any Character appended to the Empty Character is the Character itself.
 The second clause is the inductive step which allows the concatenation of Characters into Strings of arbitrary length through recursion.

 It is assumed that the operation of concatenation is closed with respect to the set of all Strings **S**.
 In other words, concatenation will always yield a String.
 This assumption is captured in the Comprehension Clause of Definition 1.1.1.
-This clause ensures two things.
-First, in conjunction with the Basis Clause, it follows all singleton Characters are Strings.
-Second, by itself, it ensures that all results of concatenation are Strings.
+This clause ensures ensures that all results of concatenation are Strings.

 The Uniqueness Clause states that if the concatenation of two characters *ⲁ* and *ⲃ* is equal to the concatenation of two other characters *ⲅ* and *ⲇ*, then it must be the case that *ⲁ* is equal to *ⲅ* and *ⲃ* is equal to *ⲇ*.
 In other words, there's only one set of Characters that can form a given String through concatenation.

 Concatenation as it is normally found in the fields of automata theory and regular expressions is treated as a primitive operation performed between two Strings operands.
 Concatenation of multiple Strings is then defined inductively.
 The current formulation differs in that concatenation in this system is not conceived as the "joining" of two or more Strings.
-Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings.
+Instead, the formal system under construction treats concatenation as an elementary operation that occurs between Characters and Strings, i.e. it is a *hetergeneous* operation.

 To make this distinction plain, it should be noted that given an Alphabet Σ and Definition 1.1.1, one still cannot say the result of a concatenation is a String, nor make any claim about the contents of **S**, the set of all Strings.
 The Comprehension Clause of Definition 1.1.1 only states the result of concatenating a Character with a String is a String.
-It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the concatenation of single Characters is itself a String.
+It says nothing at all about whether or not single Characters themselves are Strings, and thus it says nothing about whether the result of concatenating single Characters is itself a String.

 In order to rectify this, the first Axiom is introduced,